 At the same time, sustained gains in housing, a rebound in business investment and stabilization in global growth that is benefiting companies such General Electric Co.
-(GE) will probably help underpin GDP.
+(GE:US) will probably help underpin GDP.

 General Electric’s fourth-quarter profit topped analysts’ estimates as demand in emerging markets fueled the aviation and health-care divisions, which helped build a record $210 billion order backlog for the Fairfield, Connecticut-based company.

 “We saw real strength in the emerging markets and the developed regions stabilized,” Chief Executive Officer Jeffrey Immelt said on a Jan.
 18 conference call.
 GE “entered 2013 with substantial momentum” following “solid order growth in five of the six businesses,” he said.